egorvoronov/dedupe-parent-css-from-chunks-webpack-plugin/README.md

 The plugin can receive the following options (all of them are optional):
 * assetNameRegExp: A regular expression that indicates the names of the assets that should be optimized \ minimized.
 The regular expression provided is run against the filenames of the files exported by the ExtractTextPlugin instances in your configuration, not the filenames of your source CSS files.
 Defaults to `/\.css$/g`
+* map: An object that would be passed as postcss processor option, defaults is `undefined`
 * canPrint: A boolean indicating if the plugin can print messages to the console, defaults to `true`

 ## Example: